serious woman with freckles on face

 When melanoma has spread to the lymphatic system or other organs, more comprehensive treatment is required.
 This often includes several surgeries, immunotherapy, radiation, and chemotherapy, among other forms of treatment.

 If you are overdue for your next skin cancer screening or have never had one before with a board-certified dermatologist, it’s time to schedule yours today.
+At Cumberland Skin, we offer comprehensive skin cancer screenings to patients at our state-of-the-art dermatology clinics in Lebanon, Hermitage, Hendersonville, Goodlettsville and Spring Hill, Tennessee.

-Effective Skin Cancer Treatment at Cumberland Skin
+Skin Cancer Skin Exams